GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Introduction

 Despite the intrinsic scatter of the N/O versus O/H relation, it is rare to observe galaxies with an N/O deviating from the locally established relation by more than 0.5 dex.
-One interesting outlier, for example, is the compact dwarf galaxy Mrk 996, which has a rather high nitrogen abundance of $\rm log(N/O)=-0.76$ (or $\rm [N/O]\equiv log(N/O) - log(N/O)_\odot = 0.10$) considering its extremely low metallicity of $\rm 12+log(O/H) = 7.15$ (or $\rm [O/H] = -1.54$; \citealp{thuan1996,berg2016}).
-More recently, by reanalyzing the UV emission lines of Mrk 996 with photoionization models, \citet{senchyna2023} and \citet{isobe2023} inferred an even higher abundance ratio of $\rm [N/O] \sim 0.86$.
-The ``nitrogen-loudness'' of this target potentially comes from the peculiar enrichment from Wolf-Rayet \citep[WR; e.g.,][]{crowther2007} stars, where the powerful stellar winds enriched with light elements, including nitrogen, boost N/O even though the metallicity is low.
+One interesting outlier, for example, is \redtxt{a local} compact dwarf galaxy Mrk 996, which has a rather high nitrogen abundance of $\rm log(N/O)=-0.76$ (or $\rm [N/O]\equiv log(N/O) - log(N/O)_\odot = 0.10$) considering its extremely low metallicity of $\rm 12+log(O/H) = 7.15$ (or $\rm [O/H] = -1.54$; \citealp{thuan1996,berg2016}).
+More recently, by reanalyzing the UV emission lines of Mrk 996 with photoionization models, \citet{senchyna2023} and \citet{isobe2023} inferred an even higher abundance ratio of $\rm [N/O] \sim 0.86$. \redtxt{According to \citet{james2009}, however, the emission-line spectrum of Mrk 996 has two kinematic components, indicative of two distinct regions with different gas densities and abundance patterns.
+The low-density region has a density of $n_{\rm e} = 170\pm 40~{\rm cm^{-3}}$ and a lower nitrogen abundance of $\rm \log(N/O) = -1.43\pm 0.14$.
+In contrast, the high-density region has a density of $\log (n_{\rm e}/{\rm cm^{-3}}) = 7.25^{+1.25}_{-0.75}$ and a higher nitrogen abundance of $\rm \log(N/O) = -0.13\pm 0.28$.} The ``nitrogen-loudness'' of this target potentially comes from the peculiar enrichment from Wolf-Rayet \citep[WR; e.g.,][]{crowther2007} stars, where the powerful stellar winds enriched with light elements, including nitrogen, boost N/O even though the metallicity is low.
 Due to the relatively short time scale of the WR phase, the enhanced N/O would be quickly lowered again by enrichment from CCSNe of massive stars a few Myr after the initial burst of star formation \citep{limongi2018,watanabe2024}.
-Thus, it is expected that such a peculiar abundance pattern should be rarely encountered in observations.
+Thus, it is expected that such a peculiar abundance pattern should be rarely encountered in observations. \redtxt{As another example of nitrogen enhanced star-forming system, a young super star cluster with Lyman continuum leakage (LyC) in the gravitationally lensed Sunburst Arc at $z = 2.37$ was recently found to show both a pressure (and density) stratification and a nitrogen abundance stratification \citep{pascale2023}.
+According to \citet{pascale2023}, the high-pressure and high-density region in the LyC cluster has an enhanced nitrogen abundance of $\rm \log(N/O) = -0.21^{+0.10}_{-0.11}$ at a low metallicity of $\rm 12 + log(O/H) = 8.03\pm 0.06$.}